Ministries on the Seacoast

-Members at Holy Trinity are involved in a wide range of service projects here on the Seacoast.
-Holy Trinity is especially engaged in the following.
+The Holy Trinity congregation is involved in a wide range of service projects here on the Seacoast.
+Here are a few.

 The Dover Friendly Kitchen is a ministry of the Dover Cooperative Ministries.

 Under the capable leadership of Margarite Sharpe, the Friendly Kitchen opens its doors and serves delicious cuisine to everyone who needs a good meal and some good companionship.

 The Friendly Kitchen is open every Tuesday and Thursday, and is located in the Hall of St. Thomas Episcopal Church.
 Dinner is served from 5:00 to 6:00 pm.